Iretha/design-patterns/src/com/smdev/gof/creational/abstract_factory/Pattern_Explained.md

 # GoF Design Patterns -> Creational Design Patterns -> Abstract Factory aka "Factory of Factories"

-- Example_1 - Full example
+- Example_1 - Example that demonstrates

 ## What problems does it solve?
 Why to use it?
 Abstract Factory also known as "Factory of Factories" provides an interface for creating families of related or dependent objects